Many aspects of poker strategy have fluctuated overtime…

 What is Middle Pair?

 Making a pair with the middle-ranked card on the flop and a hole card.
 For example, on a board of A-9-2, you have middle pair if one of your hole cards is a 9 (excluding A9 and 92, which give you two pair).
+Similarly, you have bottom pair if your hand contains a 2 (excluding A2 and 92).

 Consider three potential goals that may drive you to bet or check with any hand: